alloy-rs/alloy/crates/contract/README.md

 It provides a way to encode and decode data for on-chain calls, and to send those calls to the chain.
 See its documentation for more details.

-Additional methods for interacting with the Multicall3 contract are availably by enabling the `multicall` feature flag.
+Additional methods for interacting with the Multicall3 contract are available by enabling the `multicall` feature flag.

 ## Usage